C0deDaedalus/Multi-Language-Game-of-Nim/README.md

 6. Looping Structures.
 7. Functions.

-Then we could easily find how & which language to choose for coding by comparing same Program written under different Languages.
+Then one could easily find how & which language is suitable for him/her by comparing same Program written under different Languages.

 ## Your Contribution